decyjphr-actions/workflow-trigger/README.md

-# Workflow-dispatch
+# Workflow-trigger

-This repository is for the **GitHub Action** to run a **Workflow-dispatch**.
+This  is a **GitHub Action** to send a **Workflow-dispatch** event to another action.
-Which is simple action to trigger a dependent workflow using the [workflow dispatch event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch).
+Use this action to trigger a dependent workflow using the [workflow dispatch event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch).

 **The end goal of this tool:**